-Reading a heat map depends on which data is representing in that particular map.
-Bear in mind that, warmer colors indicate higher values and colder colors indicate lower values.
-Red is the warmest color and purple is the coldest one in these maps.
+Reading a heat map depends on which data is represented on that particular map.
+Bear in mind that warmer colors indicate higher values and colder colors indicate lower values.
+Red is the warmest color and purple is the coldest in these maps.

 You need to analyze colors and understand the intensity of the map.
 For example, in the image above, the intensity is the highest at the first 5 searches.
-This map shows us that the top 4-5 pages in a Google search get the attention majorly.
-Also, the shopping part of the page is red because of the visual source.
+This map shows us that the top 4-5 pages in a Google search get the most attention.
+Also note that the shopping part of the page is red because of the visual source.